 We often get asked during the estate planning process what you can put into a trust.
-If you aren’t familiar with what a trust even is please see our trust page here.
-Understanding what you can put into this legal vehicle is extremely important because you want to take full advatage of your sophisicated planning tool.
+Understanding this is extremely important because you want to take full advantage of your sophisticated planning tool.

 - Checking – All bank accounts currently owned jointly or individually should be transferred into the Trust.
 Take your Certificate of Trust and the Bank Notification to your bank and they will change your signature cards.
 The checks you currently use will not change.

 - Savings – All savings accounts held jointly or individually should be changed into the name of the Trust.

 - CDs – Be careful, some treat retitling of the CD into the name of the trust as an early payout, in which case early withdrawal penalties could apply.

 Brokerage Accounts / Stock Certificates

 - Brokerage Accounts – All Brokerage Accounts currently held jointly or individually should be transferred into the name of the Trust.
 Use the Broker Notification from your attorney along with the Certificate of Trust, and present these documents to your Broker.
 He/she will change the account title into the name of the Trust.